BYLAWS

 f.
 Elections shall be held in November and executive members shall assume their duties on January 1st.

 h.
 Votes shall be cast by agency (one voter per agency regardless of the number of persons representing the agency).
-Elections shall be by documented ballot.
+Elections shall be by ballot.

 i.
 If only one person is nominated for a respective office that position shall be filled by acclamation.

-k.
+l.
 On proper motion and vote, ballots shall be destroyed following their tabulation and certification.

 ARTICLE SIX